What is a Rent-to-Own Home, and is it Worth It?

 The bottom line on rent-to-own homes

-Rent-to-own homes may make sense for some, especially first-time homebuyers not quite ready to obtain a mortgage.
-Though these properties are sometimes profitable in a rising housing market (assuming you have a locked-in purchase price), we generally believe rent-to-own agreements come with far too many risks that outweigh any potential benefits.
-Consequently, we recommend avoiding rent-to-own agreements if at all possible.
+Rent-to-own homes may make sense for some, especially first-time homebuyers who aren’t quite ready to obtain a mortgage and need more time to build up a good credit history.
+Though these properties are sometimes profitable in a rising housing market with a locked-in purchase price, we generally believe rent-to-own agreements come with far too many risks that outweigh any potential benefits and thus recommend avoiding these if possible.

 ———